 You will not be eligible for the Mobility Allowance again until three years after the date of payment of the Motorised Transport Grant.

 There is no statutory appeal scheme for Mobility Allowance.
 In other words, if you have been refused Mobility Allowance by your Local Health Office, your right to appeal is not set down in law.
 Where an applicant is refused, the HSE will formally notify you of their decision (in writing) and include details of how to appeal this decision.

 Appeal procedures for Mobility Allowance can vary from one Local Health Office to another.
 Some Local Health Offices for example, will conduct a review hearing' where independent Senior Medical Officers will meet the applicant and review their application, including the medical evidence.
 Other Local Health Offices may refer the appeal to their Appeals Office for review.
 Contact your Local Health Office for information on the appeals process in your area.

 The allowance is paid monthly.
 The lower rate is payable to those who are availing of the Disabled Drivers and Disabled Passengers (Tax Concessions) Scheme.
-The rates for 2012 are:
+The rates are:

 |High rate||Low rate|

 |€208.50 per month||€104.25 per month|

 You can contact your Local Health Office.
 Applications are no longer accepted for new applicants.